-The Law & Development Partnership provides high level strategic advice and support to developing country governments and their donor partners across four core areas of expertise: justice and security; economic growth; governance; and trade and regional integration.
+LDP provides high level strategic advice and support to developing country governments and their donor partners across four core areas of expertise: security and justice; economic growth; governance; and trade and regional integration.
 We are committed to empowering people in the developing world to access justice, economic opportunities and good governance.

 We specialise in policy development, strategic planning and the implementation of transformative change.
-We work with our clients to develop practical, value for money, locally owned solutions that deliver results.
-Our core team of lawyers, governance experts, economists and international development specialists are based in offices in London and Nairobi and are supported by our global network of associates.
+We work with our clients to develop practical, value for money, locally-owned solutions that deliver results.
+Our core team of legal and governance experts, economists and international development specialists has headquarters in the UK and representation in East Africa, and is supported by our global network of associates.

 Investment climate reform: doing it differently